wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 ```

-## Encrypting passwords with the Cipher Tool
+## Encrypting passwords with Cipher Tool
 The configuration file contains the ASE access token, Management API Access Key, and the Secret Key.
 If needed, you can use the Cipher Tool to encrypt sensitive data.

 1. Add the following to the <PRODUCT_HOME>/repository/conf/security/cipher-tool.properties file.